On weakly maximal representations of surface groups: Introduction

 A prominent role in higher Teichm\"uller theory is played by Anosov representations, a notion introduced by F.~Labourie in his study of Hitchin representations \cite{Labourie_anosov}, then studied for Hermitian Lie groups in \cite{Burger_Iozzi_Labourie_Wienhard, Burger_Iozzi_Wienhard_anosov} and in greater generality in \cite{Guichard_Wienhard_anosov}.
-The property of a representation to be Anosov is defined with respect to a parabolic subgroup $P<G$; for example, if $\partial \Sigma = \emptyset$, maximal representations $\rho: \pi_1(\Sigma) \to G$ are Anosov with respect to the parabolic group $Q$ which is the stabilizer in $G$ of a point in the Shilov boundary $\cs$ of the bounded symmetric domain realization of $\mathcal{X}$ \cite{Burger_Iozzi_Labourie_Wienhard, Burger_Iozzi_Wienhard_anosov, Guichard_Wienhard_anosov}.
+The property of a representation to be Anosov is defined with respect to a parabolic subgroup $P<G$.
+In the context of weakly maximal representations the interest lies on representations $\rho: \pi_1(\Sigma) \to G$ which are Anosov with respect to the parabolic group $Q$ which is the stabilizer in $G$ of a point in the Shilov boundary $\cs$ of the bounded symmetric domain realization of $\mathcal{X}$ \cite{Burger_Iozzi_Labourie_Wienhard, Burger_Iozzi_Wienhard_anosov, Guichard_Wienhard_anosov}.
 We will call such an Anosov representation {\em Shilov-Anosov}.